CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

 ## Users

 In order to identify users, a programme will expect to use either username, email or mobile as a unique key to authenticate user with.
 As a consumer of this service, it is mandatory to supply a value for this field.
-Furthermore there will be other fields that have been declared mandatory for your programme and user creation (POST) will fail if these values are not populated or provided.
+Furthermore, there will be other fields that have been declared mandatory for your programme and user creation (POST) will fail if these values are not populated or provided.

 ### Create a User